agile-france/site-2013/content/sessions/agile-values-french-values.md

 Duration: 90 minutes
 Format:  Workshop

 "Scrum won't work here!
-It might work in &lt;some other place>, but our values are different."
+It might work in &lt;some other place&gt;, but our values are different."
 How many people have had that reaction to a new or foreign idea: This won't work here because "our situation is different"?
 This interactive session will explore agile values and how to apply them in any context.